sguox002/leetcode/leetcode-all.md

 ->>

 ## array
+<<-982	Triples with Bitwise AND Equal To Zero    		55.7%	Hard
+- first get pairs & stored in hashmap
+- then check the elements with the pair to get 0.
+->>

 <<-999	Available Captures for Rook    		66.8%	Easy	->>

 <<-1007	Minimum Domino Rotations For Equal Row    		50.9%	Medium